Ryuuhou/AHKanColle/README.md

 Enter in config.ini under [Variables], PauseHr=22 , and PauseMn=22 to pause at 22:22.
 Use 24 Hour format only.
 You may use PCSleep=1 to sleep the computer at that time as well.

 ## Warnings:
+Do NOT use hardware acceleration on your browsers or use "Direct/GPU" on KCV unless your computer is set to never idle.
+When the computer idles, hardware acceleration is turned off and flash no longer renders.

 Although this script was designed to work in background, certain applications may lose focus while scripting.

 Do NOT minimize browser/KCV, mouse clicks do not work while minimized.
 It can be behind other windows.